- view all thumbnails

 Architectural focal points can make a small space feel choppy by causing the eye to stop and focus in on that area.
 By painting the brick fireplace white in this compact sitting area, the fireplace stopped distracting from the room and now the wall nearly disappears into the neighboring bank of windows.
 The cohesive color of the wall and architectural focal point blends with the primarily white furniture to make the area feel open and spacious.

-Accessories make every room personable, but filling a small room to the brim will steal space visually.
+Accessories make every room personable, but filling a small room to the brim will steal space both visually and literally.
 A handful of well-chosen and well-placed accessories is all it takes to give a small living room a layer of sophistication.
 To avoid a cluttered look, take advantage of natural display spots, such as the coffee table, end tables, and the fireplace, accenting them with a handful of thoughtful items.
 If you spread accessories throughout the room, keep the walls simple and quiet to focus attention on the objects.
 Likewise, if you want the eye to focus on the shapes and textures of accessories, keep their colors neutral or monochromatic.

 Anything that stops the eye in its movement around the room can register as a boundary or border that limits space.
 Eliminate the obstacles, and you enhance the sense of limitlessness.
 A unifying color is one powerful means of banishing limits; glass is another.
 The glass top on this dining table virtually disappears, opening the eating area so it feels bigger.
 The transparent surface also allows the table's decorative base to shine without weighing down a room.
 Open-slat chairs further contribute to the airy feel and visual openness.

-Visually expand a small room by wrapping the walls with wide horizontal stripes.
+Expand a small room visually by wrapping the walls with wide horizontal stripes.
 In this bedroom, horizontally aligned boards achieve this effect without overpowering the room.
 The rough texture of the planks, installed with the unfinished side facing out, lends a light and airy washed finish to the soft wall color.
 You can achieve the same effect by painting horizontal stripes on plain walls.
 Use light colors to maintain a bright, open scheme and similar tones so the stripes are noticeable but don't visually break up the space.

 Squeeze more function into small spaces with strategically selected pieces of furniture.
 A tall table designed for an entry hall or foyer supplies a slice of sophisticated storage in this cozy bath.
 The table's height and long legs play up the room's vertical dimension.
 The open space beneath both it and the console vanity contribute to the room's airiness.